SherG/perpetual-elm/exampleSite/content/services/credit-repair.md

 ---
 Business funding can be denied due to credit issues.
 In many cases, derogatory items can be permanently removed.

-We work with and established and respected firm that handles these issues for our clients.
+We work with an established and respected firm that handles these issues for our clients.
 Our partner is the go-to solution for mortgage brokers, real estate agents, loan brokers, and auto dealerships.

 * Derogatory items are addressed quickly and the process is completed within 60-90 days
 * Items are permanently removed